dgaydukov/cert-aws/sa/files/sa.md

 * create eni
 * create overlay network multicast
 AWS provides multicast support for Transit Gateway since 2019.
+Migrate vpc to IPv6:
+* your vpc can work in dualstack for either IPv4/IPv6 or both
+* v4 and v6 are independent channel from each other
+* there is no way to disable IPv4 for vpc, cause it's default setting
+* next steps will allow support for IPv6:
+    * associate IPv6 CIDR with VPC (you can either use Amazon-provided IPv6 CIDR block or your own CIDR block - you can't create custom just like for IPv4, cause in IPv6 there is no such thing as custom CIDR, all IPv6 are public)
+    * update RT (for public subnet - add a route for IPv6 to IGW, for private subnet - create EIGW and add route for IPv6 to it)
+    * update SG (include a rule for IPv6 traffic for specified ports)
+    * assign IPv6 address to each ec2 from your CIDR block

 ###### Elastic Beanstalk
 Imagine you have spring boot app that use mysql and you want to deploy it to aws, what you have to do: